 Abstract

 We introduce a universal operator, the Generalized Weave ($W$), which acts upon any edge-to-edge aperiodic substitution rule to generate an infinite family of topologically distinct tilings.
 By cloning prototiles and permuting child-parent relationships via a winding vector, we demonstrate that a single substitution rule defines a multidimensional state-space of non-MLD covers.
 This result suggests that the current catalog of aperiodic tilings represents only the origin points of vast, unexplored topological manifolds.
+While the manifold may be vast, we focus our attention on symmetry-preserving transformations, and present some examples.
+Lastly, we introduce the Turing Completeness Operator ($\Phi$)- which may be applied to any sufficiently complex aperiodic tiling to create a Turing Complete system.

 Background